 Urban transition in focus at the JPI Urban Europe conference

-Urban practitioners and policymakers, researchers, and representatives from European institutions and organisations discussed how to achieve urban transitions by enhancing impacts at the conference “Engaging for impact: the next step in urban transition” in Brussels on May 29-30.
+Urban practitioners and policymakers, researchers and representatives from European institutions of research and innovation discussed how to foster urban transitions by enhancing impacts at the conference “Engaging for impact: the next step in urban transition” in Brussels on May 29-30.

 Around 200 participants took part in the two-day event hosted by JPI Urban Europe on how to achieve urban transitions by enhancing the impacts of urban research and innovation investments, scaling up solutions and broadening stakeholder engagement.
 Furthermore, the latest research results from Urban Europe projects and the Urban Europe long-term strategy were reflected against international urban policies and strategies.
 On May 31st the JPI Urban Europe Projects Meeting was held back-to-back with the conference.